-1) The examination begins when the thesis is distributed to the examiners, at least three weeks prior to the date of the oral examination.
+1) The examination begins when the thesis is distributed to the examiners - including the advisory member - at least three weeks prior to the date of the oral examination.
 Examination committee members may not discuss the thesis amongst themselves or with the student.
 However, the supervisor and, if applicable, the co-supervisor may discuss the thesis with the student or with each other.
 The student may not submit revisions while the examination is in progress.

-2) The oral examination is normally open to the public but only members of the examination committee may question the student.
+2) The oral examination is normally open to the public but only members of the examination committee, including the advisory member, may question the student.

 3) The oral examination questioning will not exceed two hours.

 4) The thesis oral examination may be preceded by a separate public seminar, which will not include any questioning by members of the examination committee.
 If no public seminar preceded the examination the student may be offered an opportunity to give a brief (15 minute) presentation summarizing the thesis in addition to the two-hour examination time.

 5) Before the oral examination begins, voting members of the examination committee must submit their written and signed examination reports to the Neutral Chair.
 Written reports are confidential and will not be communicated to the student or other members of the examination committee before the examination committee’s recommendation has been finalized by completing the final examination form.

 6) Examiners must be present, either in person or via teleconference, during the entire questioning process as well as the post-examination discussion and vote (see Examination Guidelines at grad.ucalgary.ca/services/faculty-and-staff/gpdgpa-resources/policies-and-guidelines/guidelines-examiners).
 Normally, the supervisor (or the co-supervisor, if applicable) must be present in person.

 7) All examiners, including the advisory member, where applicable, must be given the opportunity to question the student and the questions must be relevant to the thesis document.